Bleudrift/100-days-of-code/log.md

 ### Day 3: July 2, 2020
 ##### CSS Flexbox, CSS Grid

-**Today's Progress**:
+**Today's Progress:**
-Worked through Flexbox Froggy and the CSS Games
+Worked through Flexbox Froggy and the CSS Games.
-Did well on all of them except for this problem which I could not figure out
+Did well on all of them except for this problem which I could not figure out:
 <br>
 <br>
 <img src="images/froggrid.png" width="400" auto>